Saturday 12th May sees the Annual Exeter Pride Day organised by the city’s LGBTQ+ communities.

-At St Michael’s at 10am there will be Sung Matins to which we welcome all, of any faiths or none, who want to show solidarity and to pray before the Parade.
-If you wish to join the singers, please come for a practice from 9.10am.
-We hope to serve Brunch after Matins at about 10.50am.
+At St Michael’s at 9.30am there will once again be Sung Matins to which we welcome all, of any faith or none, who want to show solidarity and to pray before the Parade.
+If you wish to join the singers, please come for a practice from 8.50am.
+We plan to serve Brunch after Matins at about 10.25am.

 Members of St Michael’s will join other Christians and all taking part in the Pride Parade, which starts at the St Sidwell’s Centre at 12noon.